 Whether you wish to apply for a mortgage or take out a personal loan, a poor credit rating can be one of the reasons for being turned down.
 In the case of a major financial commitment like a mortgage, it’s therefore recommended that you make an effort to improve your credit score at least a year before you start shopping around for mortgage providers.

 A poor credit score doesn’t always mean a refusal

-For credit agreements like loans and credit cards, you may not be rejected outright.
+For credit agreements like loans and credit cards, you may not be rejected outright because there are lenders who provide loans for bad credit with no guarantor in the UK.
 However, this isn’t a cause for celebration since you will be penalised for having a lower credit rating.
 In these cases, the financial institution will charge you a higher APR to cover the risk you represent to them as a borrower.
 They’re well within their rights to do this.
 The law states that the advertised APR only has to be given to 51% of their customers.

 With a poor credit rating you’ll definitely be in the other 49% and pay much more to borrow money.
 Alternatively, you might not be eligible for money-saving promotional offers.
 Either way, you’ll pay much more than someone with a higher credit rating.
 As well as the cost of borrowing, a lower credit score will restrict the amount that you’re allowed to borrow or your credit limit.

 If you are a looking for a debt consolidation loan, these can have a positive or negative effect on your credit score.
 To read more about the affect that debt consolidation can have on your credit score, click here.